orukundo/DEtection-TRansformer-Versus-You-Only-Look-Once/docs/datasets.md

 ## B) Dataset without ground truth

-Used for Inference (qualitative comparison only).
+Used for Inference.

 - **Contents:**
-20 images (PNG/JPG)
+  - 20 images (PNG)
-no labels or annotations
+  - no labels or annotations

-- **Image size: 2048×2048
+  - Image size: 2048×2048
-- **Purpose:** Compare how YOLO and DETR generalize to unseen adenovirus mini-TEM images without ground truth

 ## Summary